cyclus/cyclus.github.com/source/cep/cep2.rst

 Domain Models
 -------------
+The purpose of the domain models concern is to provide interesting, acurate, and relevant models of various aspects of the fuel cycle.
+These aspects are often the technical meat of the fuel cycle analysis.
+However, they may be mathematically separated from the system dynamics.
+This concern ensures that those mathematical separations remain distinct in the software.
 There are a number of domain models which are pertinant to fuel cycle calculations:

 * Physics
 * Chemistry